waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## New Hypothesis (Tin Tower)
 - **Failed Hypothesis:** Replicating the Sage's path did not work.
 - **New Hypothesis:** I must walk the exact same path as the Gramps to reveal the way forward.
   11. Passively observing NPC movement triggers an event.
-(Hypothesis currently being tested).
+(Result: No event triggered after 3 turns.
+Hypothesis is FALSE).